Meningococcal Disease Fact Sheet

 What is meningococcal disease?

 Meningococcal disease is caused by bacteria called Neisseria meningitidis.
-It can lead to serious blood infections.
-When the linings of the brain and spinal cord become inflamed, it is called meningitis.
-The disease strikes quickly and can have serious complications including death.
+It can lead to a serious blood infection called meningococcal septicemia.
+When the linings of the brain and spinal cord become infected, it is called meningococcal meningitis.
+The disease strikes quickly and can have serious complications, including death.

 Anyone can get meningococcal disease.
 Some people are at higher risk.
 This disease occurs more often in people who are: